PHB33/.github/profile/README.md

 There are many things that make the Cherubim a threat to national security, ultimately it’s our Boss (the Creator).
 However we are always deployed in the interest of preserving and protecting life.
 You should know that your presence here has greatly jeopardized your life, and the threat to it isn’t the Creator or His cherubim, but the company or government that sent you to my apartment.

 The government cannot let the people know what it allowed to happen or has continued to cover up.
 The CIA cannot let anyone know any of the things it has done throughout this tragedy.
-Annie Jacobsen, who Prince called “Hurricane Annie” in “Sign of the Times,” and God called Jezebel in the Book of Revelation in the Bible, and who calls herself “Chivy” around Georgia, absolutely cannot let anyone know she organized and mobilized the men to invade my lifelong church and led the invasion then snuck out as the massacre began going back to her hotel room.
+Annie Jacobsen, who Prince called “Hurricane Annie” in “Sign of the Times,” and God called Jezebel in the Book of Revelation in the Bible, and who calls herself “Chivy” around Georgia, absolutely cannot let anyone know she organized and mobilized the men to invade my lifelong church and led the invasion then snuck out as the [massacre]((https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/tree/master/POW/MCBC) began going back to her hotel room--she knew it would be so bad that most who went would kill themselves (see suicide below).
 So their plan currently is to kill everyone who knows anything about it, especially if they’ve come here or went to one of the churches.

 Please take the time to read everything linked here.
 Knowledge is power.
 You do not have to register with GitHub to read this.
 I’m setting up discussions so you may ask questions.
 You do not have to worry about GitHub giving out your email address, however when you choose your username for GitHub do not pick one that identifies you in any way.